What you need to know

 - This feature is known as interpreter mode, and it'll help you converse in a foreign language either through speech or text.

-- It's tolling out today for both iOS and Android users.
+- It's rolling out today for both iOS and Android users.

 Just in time for Christmas, Google's Assistant is getting far more helpful for international travelers.
 The company is rolling out a new feature known as interpreter mode.
 As its name suggests, this is a feature that'll let you communicate back and forth while abroad even if you don't know the language.